ednilsonamaral/resume/README.md

 My first contact with HTML and CSS was when I was 16 years old.
 But, my professional career started as IT Technical Support, with the same age.
 At the same time, I developed some web projects how freelancer, but never in agencies.
 At 2014 I returned to study web development and update my knowledges.
 Since then, I never stopped.

-Nowadays I work as Junior Front-End Developer at [EWTI](http://www.ewti.com.br/) and as Fullstack JavaScript Developer (Junior) at [AIDAX](http://www.aidaxbi.com/), both home office.
+Nowadays I work as Junior Front-End Developer at [EWTI](http://www.ewti.com.br/), home office.
 In addition to developing some projects as a freelancer, in front-end projects or web apps with MEAN Stack.
 Always looking for personal and professional growth.

 ## Skills